 We can all have periods when we feel things aren't going as we'd like.
-Anxiety, depression, stress, low mood, lack of confidence, anger issues, or just having a generally unfulfilled feeling - these are all things that counselling can help with.
+Generalised anxiety, depression, stress, low mood, lack of confidence, anger issues, or just generally feeling sad - these are all things that counselling can help with.

 I believe we all have the ability to reach our potential and to live a more meaningful and contented life.
 You might feel there are barriers or obstacles in your way, or things from your past holding you back, but together we can find a path through to reach whatever goals you may have.
 Yes, this definitely requires hard work, but if it's worth having, it's worth working for.

-You can access therapy with me via Skype, Zoom or telephone.
-I also offer email counselling.
-I know from experience that therapy can work just as well remotely as face to face - it's perhaps a different way of working from our usual view of therapy, but in my view it's no less effective.
+I know from experience that therapy can work just as well remotely as face to face - it's perhaps a different way of working from the traditional view, but in my experience it's no less effective.
 Have a look at my website for articles on remote therapy to find out more about it.